cwauge/cwauge.github.io/publications.md

 __Contributing Author__

-**Probing the Structure and Evolution of BASS AGN through Eddington Ratios** Tonima Ananna et al. incl.
+**Using Machine Learning to Determine Morphologies of z < 1 AGN Host Galaxies in the Hyper Suprime-Cam Wide Survey** Tian, Chuan et al. incl.
 Connor W. Auge

 **On the cosmic evolution of AGN aobscuration and the X-ray luminosity function: XMM-Newton and Chandra spectral analysis of the 31.1 deg2 Stripe 82X**
 Alessandro Peca et al. incl.
+Connor W. Auge

+**Probing the Structure and Evolution of BASS AGN through Eddington Ratios** Tonima Ananna et al. incl.
 Connor W. Auge

 **Accretion history of AGN: Estimating the host galaxy properties in X-ray luminous AGN from z = 0 - 3.**
 Brandon Coleman et al. incl.
 Connor W. Auge